webplatform/docs/tutorials/mobile_viewport/index.md

 then shows you how to extend transforms into three-dimensional space.
 }}
 {{Tutorial
-|Content=

-Transforms alter an element's coordinates in several ways so that they vary from where they would ordinarily appear.
-The '''transform''' CSS property specifies a handful of transformation ''functions'' that can be combined any way you wish: '''translate()''', '''scale()''',
+|Content=Transforms alter an element's coordinates in several ways so
+that they vary from where they would ordinarily appear.
+The
+'''transform''' CSS property specifies a handful of transformation ''functions'' that can be combined any way you wish:
-'''rotate()''', and '''skew()'''.
+'''translate()''', '''scale()''', '''rotate()''', and '''skew()'''.
 Here is how you specify a combination of most of the two-dimensional transforms that are detailed below, along with a view of how the effect renders relative to the element's default position:

  div.card {
     -webkit-transform : translate(50%, 10%) rotate(20deg) scale(0.75);